composedbymax/Shader-Sandbox/README.md

 ## Development

 This application is built entirely with native PHP, HTML5, CSS, and JavaScript.
-It uses the WebGL API directly for rendering and shader compilation, without relying on any third-party libraries or frameworks.
-Aside from minimal server-side functionality for public posting and list retrieval via PHP endpoints, the entire application runs client-side.
+It uses the WebGL and WebGPU API directly for rendering and shader compilation, without relying on any third-party libraries or frameworks.
+Aside from minimal server-side functionality for public posting, code retrieval, authentication and p2p signaling via PHP endpoints, the entire application runs client-side.

 ---